teddscofield/stub-data-service/README.md

       - optional GET syntax to access POST, PUT, DELETE methods for convenience (i.e. allows using the browser address bar)

-      Things I'd like to add:
+      Things I'd like to add at some point:
       - support JSONP
       - persist DATA to disk
+      - option to request a range and/or set of records

     API documentation
     =================